Holleman History, Family Crest & Coats of Arms

 - Joel Holleman (1799-1844), American politician, Member of Virginia State Legislature; U.S. Representative from Virginia 10th District, 1839-41

-- Jerry Holleman, American Democrat politician, Delegate to Democratic National Convention from Texas, 1956
+- Jerry Holleman, American Democratic Party politician, Delegate to Democratic National Convention from Texas, 1956

 - Harlan Holleman, American Republican politician, Candidate for U.S. Representative from Arkansas 1st District, 1976

-- Frank S. III Holleman, American Democrat politician, Delegate to Democratic National Convention from South Carolina, 2008
+- Frank S. III Holleman, American Democratic Party politician, Delegate to Democratic National Convention from South Carolina, 2008

 Related Stories +